 Pelé Remembered for transcending soccer around the world

-“Before Pelé, ’10′ was just a number,” current Brazil forward Neymar wrote following the soccer great’s death Thursday at the age of 82.
+“Before Pelé, ’10’ was just a number,” current Brazil forward Neymar wrote following the soccer great’s death Thursday at the age of 82.
 “That line, beautiful, is incomplete.
-I would say that before Pelé soccer was just a sport .
+I would say that before Pelé soccer was just a sport.
 Pelé changed everything.
-He transformed soccer into art, entertainment.
+They transformed soccer into art, entertainment.
 He gave voice to the poor, to the Black and above all he gave Brazil visibility.
 Soccer and Brazil elevated their standing thanks to the King!
 He is gone, but his magic will endure.”

 Pelé scored 12 goals in 14 World Cup matches and is the only three-time world champion, winning titles in 1958, 1962 and 1970.
 His death was especially impactful for generations of Brazilian players who idolized him.